afeld/computing-in-context/index.md

 ## Grading

 See the [combined syllabus][combined-syl] for details.
 The final grades for each SIPA section will be [curved](curve.ipynb).

-## Readings

-No textbook purchase is required.
-We will be using free online sources, primarily [How to Think like a Computer Scientist: Interactive Edition](https://runestone.academy/ns/books/published/thinkcspy/index.html) in the first half.

 ## Schedule